AndrewTweddle/EntelectChallenge2013/README.md

 4. AndrewTweddle.BattleCity.Bots - contains a number of bots derived from the Base Solver class.

-    a.
-Bots used for testing:
+    1. Bots used for testing:
-        i.
-NoBot does absolutely nothing.
+        1. NoBot does absolutely nothing.
-        ii.
-ScaredyBot gets its tanks out the way by moving them to the closest corners of the board iii.
-RandomBot chooses random moves for its tanks. iv.
-ShortestPathBot attacks the enemy base with whichever tank is closest.
+        2. ScaredyBot gets its tanks out the way by moving them to the closest corners of the board
+        3. RandomBot chooses random moves for its tanks.
+        4. ShortestPathBot attacks the enemy base with whichever tank is closest.
          With its other tank (if still alive) it will attack the closest enemy tank.

-    b.
-ScenarioDrivenBot - the bot entered in the competition.
+    2. ScenarioDrivenBot - the bot entered in the competition.
 It uses the ScenarioEngine from the AI project.

-    c.
-Bots which are the debris of earlier attempts:
+    3. Bots which are the debris of earlier attempts:
-        i.
-SmartBot contains a number of hard-coded scenarios (instead of using any of the AI frameworks). ii.
-ValueMaximizerBot uses the obsolete code from the AI.Intelligence, AI.Strategies and AI.ValueStrategy namespaces.
+        1. SmartBot contains a number of hard-coded scenarios (instead of using any of the AI frameworks).
+        2. ValueMaximizerBot uses the obsolete code from the AI.Intelligence, AI.Strategies and AI.ValueStrategy namespaces.

 5. AndrewTweddle.BattleCity.Comms.Client - contains the web service client proxy and ICommunicator implementation

-    a.
-WebServiceClient.cs contains the web service proxy class generated by WCF's svcutil tool.
+    1. WebServiceClient.cs contains the web service proxy class generated by WCF's svcutil tool.
-    b.
-WebServiceAdapter.cs contains the class which implements the ICommunicator interface called from the Coordinator.
+    2. WebServiceAdapter.cs contains the class which implements the ICommunicator interface called from the Coordinator.

 6. AndrewTweddle.BattleCity.ConsoleApp and AndrewTweddle.BattleCity.ConsoleApp2 - the two console app's which run the bots.